springernature/vpat/springerlink.md

 </tr>
 <tr>
 <td>502.3.8 Text</td>
+<td>Partially Supports</td>
 <td>
 The pages of this product use standard plain text in HTML.
 <br><br>
 The OneTrust "manage cookies" privacy centre (Third party content) uses an inappropriate aria label of "true" in place of its main heading.
-Some text in the privacy center (e.g. link text) may be present only in a title attribute, and may not be accessible to some assistive technologies.
+Some text in the privacy center (e.g. link text) may be present only in a title attribute, and may not be accessible to some Assistive Technologies.
 <br><br>
 Content in journals, books, series, protocols, reference works or proceedings may contain images of text without adequate programmatically determinable alternatives.
 </td>